StackRunner1/my-ideas/docs/session_two/Beast_Mode_SB_Auth_PRD.md

 │   │
 │   ├── lib/
 │   │   └── apiClient.ts             # Axios instance with auto-refresh, httpOnly cookies (Unit 9)
+│   │                                # ⚠️ THE ONLY apiClient.ts in the project!
 │   │
 │   ├── store/
 │   │   ├── index.ts                 # Redux store configuration (Unit 10)